Cedrus atlantica 'Glauca'

 - Needles range from greenish-blue to intense blue

 - Long, blunt, soft needles are loosely spaced along twigs

 - Cylindrical cones are held upright

 Blue Atlas Cedar Growing and Maintenance Tips

-Somewhat drought tolerant once it becomes established in the landscape.
-Damage/stem breakage may occur in winter from ice and snow accumulation.
+Somewhat drought tolerant once established in the landscape.
+Damage or stem breakage may occur in the winter from ice and snow accumulation.
 Protection (burlap wrap) from drying winter winds is recommended for young plants in an exposed location.